Groningen gas field: Phasing out gas production

 In 2014, gas production from the Groningen gas field was limited due to earthquakes for the first time.
-In January 2014, Kamp announced that it would limit production to 42.5 billion m³ in 2014.
-At the beginning of 2015, the Dutch cabinet decided that a maximum of 39.4 billion m³ of gas could be produced from the gas field in that calendar year, which was further reduced to 30 billion m³ in June 2015.
-In November 2015, the Council of State lowered the limit to 27 billion m³.
+In January 2014, Kamp announced that it would limit production to 42.5 billion m3 in 2014.
+At the beginning of 2015, the Dutch cabinet decided that a maximum of 39.4 billion m3 of gas could be produced from the gas field in that calendar year, which was further reduced to 30 billion m3 in June 2015.
+In November 2015, the Council of State lowered the limit to 27 billion m3.
 A month later, Kamp decided to maintain this maximum.
-In September 2016 it was subsequently decided to further limit gas extraction to 21.6 billion m³.
+In September 2016 it was subsequently decided to further limit gas extraction to 21.6 billion m3.
 A year later, the Council of State concluded that this decision was insufficiently motivated and that it had to be renewed.

 In October 2017, Eric Wiebes became the new Minister of Economic Affairs and Climate.
 Three months into his term, Wiebes had to deal with the Zerijp Earthquake.
 It was the third strongest in magnitude, but was perceived as stronger due to higher ground acceleration.
 In March 2018, Wiebes announced that gas extraction in the Groningen field had to be reduced to zero by 2030 at the latest.
 The extraction plan was again rejected by the Council of State in July 2019.
 Wiebes then announced an accelerated phasing out, whereby gas extraction would be stopped by 2022 during normal winters.
 Not much later, however, this turned out to be too optimistic.
-As of 2021, the expectation is that the Groningen field will be closed between 2025 and 2028, with the possibility of bringing this forward.
+As of 2021, the expectation was that the Groningen field would be closed between 2025 and 2028; this timeline was accelerated in 2023, with a target closure date of 1 October 2023.

 Claims handling, reinforcement and compensation

 In addition to phasing out gas extraction, various measures were taken.
-Between 2014 and 2020, three times more than a billion euros was pledged for reinforcement, handling claims and compensation.
+Three times between 2014 and 2020, more than a billion euros were pledged for reinforcement, handling claims and compensation.
 The Centrum Veilig Wonen was established in 2014 to further distance the claims handling process from NAM.
 And as the central point of contact, Hans Alders was appointed in 2015 as National Coordinator Groningen.
 Despite these measures, claims handling and reinforcement are progressing slowly.
 In 2020, the SodM calculated that the reinforcement operation will take another 20 years, but the Inspector General of the SodM demanded that these should be completed by 2028.
 In October 2021, National Ombudsman Reinier van Zutphen called the issue a "national crisis".
 The gas extraction of the Groningen gas field and the problems it has caused is as of 2021 subject of the parliamentary inquiry into natural gas extraction Groningen.